gravitational/careers/challenges/security/application-security.md

   production are related to data races, networking error handling or goroutine leaks.
 We will be looking for those errors in your code.
 * Security.
 Use strong authentication and robust authorization.
   Set up the strongest transport encryption you can.
-Test it.

 ## Trade-offs

-Write as little code as possible, otherwise this task will consume too much time and code quality will suffer.
+Write as little code as possible, otherwise this task will take too much time and PR quality will suffer.

 Please cut corners, for example configuration tends to take a lot of time, and is not important for this task.